clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autoproxy.rst

 control network connections for security reasons.
 The typical side effects are limited or blocked connectivity and requiring manual configuration of proxies to perform the most mundane tasks such as cloning a repo or checking for updates.
-With Clear Linux, all of the work is done behind the scenes to effortlessly use your network and have connections “just work”.
+With |CL|, all of the work is done behind the scenes to effortlessly use your network and have connections “just work”.

 This feature removes massive complications in network connectivity due to